Flag planting

-Flag planting is a behavior humans have exhibited in various different contexts.
-It is often done as a means to assert territorial claims in military or geopolitical situations, though it has also become common in sports – particularly college football in the United States.
+Flag planting is a symbolic act of placing a flag at some place.
+It is may be done as a means to assert territorial claims in military or geopolitical situations, sometimes symbolically, or as a commemoration.
+It has also become a common rivalry incident in college football in the United States.

 In war

 World War II had multiple notable flag planting incidents, including those by American soldiers on Iwo Jima, by Finnish soldiers on the Three-Country Cairn, and by Soviet soldiers over the Reichstag.
 The capture of Umm al-Rashrāsh (modern day Eilat) in the 1948 Arab–Israeli War was marked by the raising and planting of the Ink Flag.

+During the Russo-Ukrainian war, a phenomenon, and the corresponding neologism, have arisen: flagotyk or flagovtyk (флаготык, флаговтык, флаговтик), literally "flag sticking", commonly translated to as "flag planting".
+A small military squad penetrates the territory of a populated place under the control of the opposite force, plants a flag, makes photos and videos, and then quickly retreats.
+The main purposes are propaganda and the exaggeration of the military advances before the upper command.
+Another popular form of flagovtyk is dropping a flag from a copter.
+An early flag planting episode occurred on July 7, 2022, on Snake Island, which was occupied and then abandoned by Russian forces.
+After that a Ukrainian squad landed on the island for several hours to plant a flag.